 5. Find Adventure with Waterparks and Zip Lines

-For just $7, you can enjoy a wine tasting at Michigan’s oldest and largest winery – St. Julian’s.
+For under $10, you can enjoy a wine tasting at Michigan’s oldest and largest winery – St. Julian’s.
 This Michigan-based company offers a vast selection of wines, ciders, and spirits.
 Tastings include six samples of your choice and a complimentary glass to take home.
-St. Julian’s also offers walking tours which include tastings throughout the experience!
+Make sure to check out Modern Craft Winery, Prost!
+Wine Bar & Charcuterie, and Cherry Republic for wine tastings as well!

 7. Explore Museums

 Learn about local history at the Frankenmuth Historical Museum.
 Find out about the city’s German roots and see thousands of artifacts throughout the evolution of the community.
 Also, be sure to visit Michigan’s Military and Space Heroes Museum – the only museum devoted to wartime men and women from Michigan.
-This hidden gem has the largest collection of Medals of Honor and is offering a special BOGO offer on our deals page.
+This hidden gem has the largest collection of Medals of Honor in the nation!

 8. Tee Up at Fortress Golf Course